leonmartin/c-sharp-course/Milestone02/instructions.md

-# Milestone 02: The User Interface
+# Milestone 02: Becoming Friends with C#

 Maybe you have been wondering why there wasn't any programming yet even though this is supposed to be programming crash course.
-Well, the wait is over.
-After making the concept of our application explicit using UML diagrams, we can now finally start programming. 🥳
+Good news, the wait is over. 🥳

 The objectives of this milestone are:

 - Getting used to the C# syntax
-- Learn how to process user input in a command line interface
+- Learn and use basic data types
-- Create your first C# class
+- Create your first classes and objects
-- Get to know loops and if-then-else constructs
+- Use loops and if-then-else constructs

 ## Task 02.1: The basics of C#